> Travel & Visa Requirements

 Visitors to the United Kingdom (England, Scotland, Wales and Northern Ireland) require a valid passportID Cards from European countries are no longer sufficient.

-In addition, from 2025 most foreign visitors to the United Kingdom who travel there for tourism or transiting the UK have to apply for electronic travel authorisation (ETA).
+In addition, since 2025 most foreign visitors to the United Kingdom who travel there for tourism or transiting the UK have to apply for electronic travel authorisation (ETA).
+You usually need an ETA rather than a visa if you’re from Europe, the USA, Australia, Canada or certain other countries.

 To underscore, this is a major change to the UK’s travel regulations.
 For example, all non-resident US citizens in Ireland, including children, will be required to have a valid ETA when traveling to UK, even when traveling by land between the Republic of Ireland and Northern Ireland.